jerryyf/amad3us/ingestion/README.md

 {'prompt': 'hi\nhows ur day', 'context': '', 'response': 'good thanks!\nhows urs'}
 {'prompt': 'mines good\nwyd today', 'context': '', 'response': 'im cleaning my room'}
 ```

-## Environment variables reference

-- `CHAT_INGESTION_DEFAULT_USERNAME`: set a preferred username for cases where the other user has deleted their account which when exported contains a null `from` field